Fourmisain/TaxFreeLevels/README.md

 In Vanilla, you pay 10220 XP (the XP needed to get from level 33 to 68).
 With Tax Free Levels, you pay 2045 XP (the XP needed to get from level 0 to 35).
 You'd normally lose 8000 of your 12000 XP dragon reward here and there!

+---

+This is meant as a partial replacement for user11681's limitless, specifically the "level normalization".
+No code was taken, only the idea.